muratk5n/thirdwave/en/README.md

 For European natgas prices, the future contract Dutch TTF can be used.

-EU natgas price has been at insane levels.. fell a little recently.
+EU natgas price has been at insane levels.. fell somewhat recently.

 [[-]](2019/05/stats.md#eunatgas)